crimsonrocks/cr-static/site/content/_index.md

     author: "Albert Einstein"
 projects:
     heading: Projects
-    text: "At Crimson we put a lot of stock in creating and running collaborative projects with businesses and individuals in the BCP community."
+    text: "At Crimson we put a lot of stock in creating and running collaborative projects with businesses and individuals in the BCP community.
+Using innovative ideas to solve recurring problems is something that we love to do."
     image: /img/projects-jumbotron.jpg
     buttonLink: "/projects"
 values: